FAQ

 Are you basically a wedding planner?

-No. I’m not a wedding planner.
+No. I am not a wedding planner.

-That said, as your photographer I’ll spend more time near you than almost any other vendor on the wedding day.
-Supporting you through it is a rewarding part of what I do.
-Many couples I work with do not have a planner, and the breadth of my experience tends to be a huge help.
+I am not there to manage every detail of decor or design, but as your photographer I will spend more time near you than almost any other vendor on the wedding day.
+Supporting you through the flow of it is a meaningful part of what I do.

 What if family dynamics are complicated?